 Anybody who bakes a lot has learned at least two important things: It takes a lot of different pans to make a lot of different pastries, and the quality of the pans really matters.
 It’s easy to create an endless variety of baked goods as a pastry chef because of the pans and tools at their disposal in a well-curated professional kitchen.
 For home bakers, picking out the right pans means selecting and sourcing the right types and making sure they are of adequate quality all on your own.

-Here, our list of the best baking pans for whatever your baking needs.
+Here, our list of the best baking pans.

 Great quality at an affordable price

 Lightweight baking sheet might warp

 Prone to scratches

 Everybody’s heard of Calphalon, but what, exactly, is it?
 It’s actually both a brand name and an invention.
 In 1963, Ronald M. Kasperzak started a company called Commercial Aluminum Cookware in Perrysburg, Ohio, and by 1968, had developed a process to create hard-anodized aluminum cookware using techniques borrowed from the aerospace industry, which make cookware more durable and resistant to corrosion and warping.

 The name has represented a quality product ever since, from first being sold in specialty stores and cooking schools to now being widely available.
 This set is composed of two 8-inch round cake pans, one medium loaf pan, one 9 x 13-inch cake pan, one 12-cup muffin pan, and one 10 x 15-inch baking sheet.
 These are nonstick, dishwasher safe, and supremely practical.
 Customers highlight how well-built and sturdy these pans are, as well as their stackability.